cshenry/cookiecutter-henrylab/docs/guide.md

 :widths: auto

 - - [prettier][prettier]
-  - Run the [Prettier][Prettier] code formatter
+  - Run the [Prettier][prettier] code formatter
 - - [check-added-large-files][check-added-large-files]
   - Prevent giant files from being committed
 - - [check-toml][check-toml]
-  - Validate [TOML][TOML] files
+  - Validate [TOML][toml] files
 - - [check-yaml][check-yaml]
-  - Validate [YAML][YAML] files
+  - Validate [YAML][yaml] files
 - - [end-of-file-fixer][end-of-file-fixer]
   - Ensure files are terminated by a single newline
 - - [trailing-whitespace][trailing-whitespace]
   - Ensure lines do not contain trailing whitespace
 - - [ruff][ruff]
-  - Run the [Ruff][Ruff] linter and code formatter
+  - Run the [Ruff][ruff] linter and code formatter

 :::

 ### The Prettier hook

-[Prettier][Prettier] is an opinionated code formatter for many languages, including YAML, Markdown, and JavaScript.
+[Prettier][prettier] is an opinionated code formatter for many languages, including YAML, Markdown, and JavaScript.
 Like Ruff, it has few options, and the {{ HLC }} uses none of them.

 ## Linting with Ruff

-[Ruff][Ruff] is an extremely fast Python linter, written in Rust.
+[Ruff][ruff] is an extremely fast Python linter, written in Rust.
 It supports many rules from Flake8, isort, pyupgrade, and other tools, effectively consolidating all of your linting needs in one place.
 The {{ HLC }} integrates Ruff via a [pre-commit][pre-commit] hook, ensuring your code is consistently checked before each commit.

 ### Configuring Ruff